 - Stock a literacy center with dry erase boards/markers, pens, pencils, crayons, paper, playdough, etc.

-How To Use The Christmas Tree Alphabet Sorting Activity
+How to Make the Christmas Tree Alphabet Sorting

 There are a variety of ways to use Alphabet Sorting Activities.